Dr. Jessica Flanigan

 Books

-Flanigan, Jessica and Watson, Lori, Debating Sex Work (New York: Oxford University Press, 2019).
+Flanigan, Jessica, and Lori Watson, Debating Sex Work (New York: Oxford University Press, 2019).

 Flanigan, Jessica, Pharmaceutical Freedom: Why Patients Have a Right to Self-Medicate (New York: Oxford University Press, 2017).